samcabano/cabano-profile/README.md

-## Hello!
+## Who I Am
-My name is Samantha Cabano.
+###### I am a student and healthcare worker with a passion for health, research, art, human-computer interaction, and computer programming.
+The most important thing in my life is improving myself and the daily lives of those around me by means of education and encouragement.
+I pride myself on the energy and dedication I bring to each new project I take on, regardless of the field.
+An interesting thing about me is I love travelling, cats, and coffee!

 <img src="portfolio.jpg" class="center">

-Insert hyperlink...
-Most important thing in my life...
-Something interesting about myself...

 ## College Experience

 #### University of California, San Diego
-> Cognitive Science, BS
+- Cognitive Science, BS

-> Psychology Minor
+- Psychology Minor

 #### University College Cork, Ireland
 - Human Development